Our series about a simple CNN trained on the MNIST data turns back to some coding.

 As we work with gradient ascent in OIP detection a lower loss means a lower activation of the map.

-If we change the wavelength of the initial input fluctuations we get a somewhat different, though not fundamentally different result (actually with a lower loss value of 381):
+If we change the wavelength of the initial input fluctuations we get a somewhat, though not fundamentally different result (actually with a lower loss value of 381):

 This gives us confidence in the general usability of the method.
-However, I would like to point out that you may also experience the contrary:
+However, I would like to point out that during your own experiments you may also experience the contrary:

 All in all we cannot exclude a dependency on the statistical initial input image fluctuations.
 Our algorithm will find a maximum with respect to the specific input data fluctuations presented to him.
 Due to this point we should always be aware of the fact that the visualizations produced by our algorithm will probably mark a local maximum in the multidimensional parameter or representation space – not a global one.
 But also a local maximum may reveal significant sub-structures a specific filter combination is sensitive to.